classicjazz/mpv-config/README.md

 On Macs, you can download and install them in your ~[user profile]/.config/mpv folder.

 If you have a Vulkan-enabled device, you can uncomment the relevant lines to use that graphics subsystem instead of OpenGL.
-If you are using Windows or have your configuration files, you should modify mpv.conf accordingly.
+If you are using Windows or have your configuration files in a different location, then you should modify mpv.conf accordingly.

 For more details, see https://freetime.mikeconnelly.com/archives/5371